How to Stick to a Budget Without Stress

 Step 3: Set Clear Spending Limits

-A budget without defined limits is simply a loose guideline.
+If your budget has no defined limits, it becomes difficult to follow consistently.
 To make your budget effective, you need structured spending boundaries that control how your money is allocated.

 Divide your income into specific categories and assign realistic spending caps, such as: